impleotv/stserver-release/README.md

 # StServer

-The **STANAG On Demand Server** is a platform that delivers on-demand and live Full Motion Video (FMV) as well as geospatial metadata to video analysts and field operators.
+The **STANAG On-Demand Server** is a platform that delivers both on-demand and live Full Motion Video (FMV), along with geospatial metadata, to video analysts and field operators.
-This service helps them easily access, analyze, and present mission-critical information, enabling faster decision-making and improved situational awareness.
+This service enables users to easily access, analyze, and present mission-critical information, supporting faster decision-making and improved situational awareness.
-The server is designed to support NATO's Standardization Agreement (STANAG) requirements, ensuring compatibility with a range of military systems and applications.
+The server is designed to meet NATO Standardization Agreement (STANAG) requirements, ensuring compatibility with a wide range of military systems and applications.
-The server enhances the ability of analysts and operators to effectively monitor and respond to dynamic situations.
+It enhances analysts’ and operators’ ability to effectively monitor and respond to dynamic situations.
-With the **STANAG On Demand Server**, organizations can benefit from a comprehensive, scalable, and reliable solution for managing video and geospatial data.
+With the **STANAG On-Demand Server**, organizations benefit from a comprehensive, scalable, and reliable solution for managing video and geospatial data.
 More [info](https://impleotv.com/products/stanagondemand-server/).

 ## System Requirements